-Join me on July 30th, right here on MarketingProfs, for a doubleheader virtual event on Empathy in Marketing.
-As one of two webinar presenters, I'll be sharing B2B success stories that we can all learn from.
+Join me for a doubleheader virtual event on Empathy in Marketing, on-demand.
+As one of two webinar presenters, I share B2B success stories that we can all learn from.
 You'll walk away with a powerful framework for B2B marketing that you can use to enhance your marketing and engage your audience.
 In a separate presentation, you will also learn about the ROI of empathy and its role as a business differentiator.

 Know someone who would enjoy it too?
 Share with your friends, free of charge, no sign up required!
 Simply share this link, and they will get instant access…